subhrantyadav/wifi-dead-zone-detection-esp32/README.md

-# WiFi Dead Zone Detection using ESP32
+# WiFi Dead Zone Detection and Network Mapping using ESP32

 ## Description
-This project detects WiFi dead zones and analyzes network signal strength using ESP32.
+This project uses ESP32 to detect WiFi dead zones and analyze network signal strength.
+It helps identify weak connectivity areas and improve network coverage.

 ## Features
-- Detect weak signal areas
+- Detect weak WiFi signal areas
-- Analyze WiFi strength
+- Analyze signal strength
+- Identify dead zones

 ## Technologies Used
 - ESP32
-- Programming Language
+- Embedded Programming
+- Networking Basics

+## How It Works
+The ESP32 scans available WiFi networks and measures signal strength (RSSI).
+Based on the data, weak zones are identified.

 ## Purpose
-To identify and improve network coverage.
+To improve WiFi coverage and optimize network performance.